 - Loss of Consortium: A claim for loss of consortium considers the losses suffered by the spouse of an individual that suffered traumatic injuries in a traffic collision caused by another party’s negligence.
 Compensation sought through this type of claim is intended to address the damage to the marital relationship that resulted from traumatic injuries.
 It may also consider the inability to conceive children because of a catastrophic injury, such as a spinal cord injury.

 Proving the value of personal injury damages in an accident case may be challenging as a collection of compelling evidence and testimony from expert witnesses is often necessary.
 Fortunately, an injury lawyer from Stockton with the expertise, knowledge, and resources required in such claims will help provide a client with the information and support they need to obtain the best outcome possible.
-The following video provides tips on how to select the best car accident lawyer in your area to handle your case.What is the Role of an Attorney in an Accident Case?
+The following video provides tips on how to select the best car accident lawyer near you to handle your injury case.How Will an Injury Attorney Help with My Accident Case?

 When legal counsel is retained in an accident case, an injured party will have an advocate who will perform the following on their behalf:

 - Communicate with Insurance Carriers: An auto accident attorney will notify the insurance companies involved in the personal injury matter that the claimant is being represented by counsel.
 This establishes that communication will be between the insurance representatives and the lawyer moving forward.
 It may also help protect the claimant’s right to privacy by preventing insurance adjusters from reaching out to them for information regarding their case.